kanhua/pypvcircuit/README.md

 ## Known issues

-- Simulation of three-junction cell does not work yet.
+- Simulation of multi-junction cell may not be very stable.
-- Pixels larger than 50x50 takes time to run and becomes very numercially unstable.
-Some proper approximation is required to deal with very fine fingers.
+This numerical stability is limited by the chosen SPICE backends.
+At the moment we only support [NGSpice](http://ngspice.sourceforge.net/)

 ## Installation